 The conditions of the power distribution system in Pakistan are inadequate to meet rapidly growing demand for electrical power.
 This situation limits national development and economic growth.
 To cope with the constraints, the existing power distribution infrastructure has to be improved and upgraded.
 The overall contribution of power infrastructure also requires institutional arrangements and capacity that support strategic management of the sector, and planning and management of investments.
 Overall the proposed PDEMFF facility has been designed to address both investment and institutional aspects in the electrical power sector.

-Power demands in theWalanaarea of MEPCO jurisdiction have increased rapidly, especially in summer months, so that the existingDGS is unable to cope up with the increasing demands of the domestic, commercial and industrial sectors.
-Therefore, MEPCO has planned to constructWalananew DGS along with500m132KV transmissionline.
-Negotiation for purchase of land is finalized, the price has been agreed, and the transfer is pending.
+Power demands in theSanjarpurarea of MEPCO jurisdiction have increased rapidly, especially in summer months, so that the existingDGS is unable to cope up with the increasing demands of the domestic, commercial and industrial sectors.
+Therefore, MEPCO has planned to constructSanjarpurnew DGS along with500m132KV transmissionline.
+Land for the grid station has been purchased on willing-seller, willing-buyer bases and after negotiation the price has been agreed, and the land has been transferred to MEPCO.

 Location and Scale of Project

-This IEE has included field reconnaissance of the site and surroundings of theWalanaSP andtransmission lineROW.
+This IEE has included field reconnaissance of the site and surroundings of theSanjarpurSP andtransmission lineROW.

-TheWalanasubproject will involve the construction of the new DGS and construction of a132kVtransmission line.
+TheSanjarpursubproject will involve the construction of the new DGS and construction ofa132kVtransmission line.
 The proposed route to the nearest 132kV line appears to be environmentally feasible and technically appropriate and will join the DGS with an existing 132kV line at about500m from the DGS.

 Figure – 1.1: Jurisdiction map of MEPCO

-Figure 1.2: Google Earth map of Walana Sub Station
+Figure 1.2: Google Earth map of Sanjarpur Sub Station

+Figure 1.3: Google Earth map and showing coordinates of Sanjarpur Sub Station site

-This IEE has been conducted based on the assumptions available in August 2015 when the preliminary designs for the new DGS andtransmission linewere not completed and the overall requirements for installation of the equipment had not been identified.
+This IEE has been conducted based on the assumptions available in April 2017 when the preliminary designs for the new DGS andtransmission linewere not completed and the overall requirements for installation of the equipment had not been identified.
 The detailed designs are currently being processed by MEPCO.
 At this stage, the construction activities under the SP are expected to include the usual localized civil works such as extension of the main yard, including excavation and concreting of foundations for the new transformers, capacitor banks, cable trays and terminal tower (within the DGS compound), installation of the transformers, equipment and fittings, erection of the towers, cabling, construction of the control rooms and installation of allied equipment, and construction of the offices and residences.
-Impacts from construction of theWalanaSP are envisaged to be minor, since no additional land needs to be acquired for the DGS and construction of transmission line, the works for the newDGS will be on the land the purchase of which is under negotiation by MEPCO and works for thetransmission linewill be mostly on private cultivated land for which compensation for damage to crops and trees will be paid to the affectees.
+Impacts from construction of theSanjarpurSP are envisaged to be minor, since no additional land needs to be acquired for the DGS and construction of transmission line, the works for the newDGS will be on the land the purchase of which is under negotiation by MEPCO and works for thetransmission linewill be mostly on private cultivated land for which compensation for damage to crops and trees will be paid to the affectees.

-The connecting line fromWalanaSP to the network will involve erection of towers that will be strung with the new transmission line.
+The connecting line fromSanjarpurSP to the network will involve erection of towers that will be strung with the new transmission line.
 The designs for the Tranche-4subprojects will be developed under the subproject support component of the MFF.
 This IEE, however, is based on proposed line route survey.
 The IEE is, therefore is not based on line design which is final (barring any unforeseen occurrence) and only is changed at implementation stage if so warranted by new developments.

 The line design is based on the following parameters